TIRES 101: READING A SIDEWALL

 LOAD INDEX

-Load Index Chart
+Load Index Example

 Speed ratings are determined by indoor laboratory testing methods, which measure high-speed tire durability under controlled test conditions.
 These test procedures do not take into account underinflation, tire damage, vehicle characteristics or road conditions which can lead to sudden tire failure or loss of vehicle control at much lower speeds than indicated by the tire's speed rating.

 When replacing tires on your vehicle, you should use replacement tires with a speed rating equal to or greater than that of the original equipment tires if the speed capability and handling characteristics of the vehicle are to be maintained.
+Remember to never operate your vehicle in an unsafe or unlawful manner.
+Your Toyo Tires dealer can provide you with more information on speed ratings.

 DIAMETER

-![]() | The diameter indicates the size of the wheel from one side to the other..
-You can learn more about changing the diameter of the wheels of your car in the Plus Sizing section. |
+The diameter indicates the size of the wheel from one side to the other.
+You can learn more about changing the diameter of the wheels of your car in the Plus Sizing section.

 RADIAL